dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1501.md

 But big batches of punched cards are difficult to manage.
 They can be lost, mutilated, spindled, shuffled, or dropped.
 Individual cards can be lost and extra cards can be inserted.
 So data integrity became a significant problem.

 Magnetic tape was the solution.
 We could move the card images to tape.
-If you drop a magnetic tape, the records don’t get shuffled.
-You can’t accidentally lose a record, or insert a blank record simply by handing the tape.
+If you drop a magnetic tape, the records don't get shuffled.
+You can't accidentally lose a record, or insert a blank record simply by handing the tape.
 The tape is much more secure.
-It’s also faster to read and write, and it is very easy to make backup copies.
+It's also faster to read and write, and it is very easy to make backup copies.

 Unfortunately, all our software was written to manipulate card readers and card punches.
 Those programs had to be rewritten to use magnetic tape.
 That was a big job.